scds/r-programming/instructions.md

 nav_order: 3
 ---

-After ensuring that you've followed the [Preparatory steps](preparation), open R and follow along with the first workshop recording and files from the [Preparation](https://scds.github.io/r-programming/preparation.html) page.
+After ensuring that you've followed the [Preparatory steps](preparation), open R and follow along with the 2022 workshop recording, led by Isaac Kinley.
+Find the required files in the [Preparation](https://scds.github.io/r-programming/preparation.html) page.

 ## 2022 Workshop recording